hare::lex+x86_64 +linux

 fn strerror(err: error) const str;

 Returns a human-friendly string for a given error.
-The result may be statically allocated.
+The result is statically allocated.

 fn syntaxerr[permalink] [source]